LibraryCarpentry/librarycarpentry.github.io/pages/workshops.md

 Our lesson materials are collaboratively developed by our volunteer community.
 All of our lessons are open source, and are hosted on [GitHub](https://github.com/librarycarpentry).

->To request a workshop at your institution, visit the [Software Carpentry](https://software-carpentry.org/workshops/request/) workshop request page.
+>To request a workshop at your institution, visit the [The Carpentries](https://amy.software-carpentry.org/forms/workshop/) workshop request page.
 Indicate in the form that you are interested in hosting a Library Carpentry workshop.
-In addition, notify [Chris Erdmann](mailton:chris@carpentries.org), Library Carpentry Community and Development Director.
+In addition, please notify [Chris Erdmann](mailton:chris@carpentries.org), Library Carpentry Community and Development Director.

 If you're running a workshop, check out our guides for [teaching and hosting](https://docs.carpentries.org/topic_folders/hosts_instructors/index.html) a workshop.